Aristoi Classical Academy

 Aristoi Classical Academy is a K-12 open-enrollment public charter school based in Katy, Texas.
-The school opened in 1996 as West Houston Charter School, with an emphasis on fine arts.
-In 2006, the student population declined with many unfilled seats.
-After careful deliberation, the school's board of directors voted to transition to a classical school model, an educational option previously available only in area private schools.
-The school currently has three campuses, two of which serve a portion of the Katy Independent School District area, and the remaining serves the Cypress Fairbanks Independent School District area.
+The school originally opened in 1996 and was then called West Houston Charter School.
+The school was renamed in 2006.
+It has three campuses, two of which serve a portion of the Katy Independent School District area, and the remaining one the Cypress Fairbanks Independent School District area.

 History

 Aristoi Classical Academy in Katy, Texas is a second-generation public charter school in its 23rd year of operations as of 2019.
-The school opened in 1996 as "West Houston Charter School" with an emphasis on fine arts.
-In 2006, there were many unfilled seats.
-The school's K-8 enrollment was under 200 students.
+The school was originally West Houston Charter School, but by 2006 it had low enrolment.
 The original model focused on catering to each student's preferred learning style or styles, with different content for auditory, kinesthetic, and visual learners, respectively.